sonaraewyse/sona-wyse-projects/README.md

 We focused on using predictive modeling techniques to analyze historical economic data and predict the likelihood of global economic crises.
 We tested a variety of different models and conducted EDA and parameter fine-tuning to find the model with the best accuracy

 ### Key Highlights
 - **Dataset**: Utilized a dataset consisting of economic indicators from multiple countries over many decades.
 Sourced from https://www.hbs.edu/behavioral-finance-and-financial-stability/data/Pages/global.aspx.
+We exported this data to Excel, and we reformatted and cleaned the data in our Colab notebook.

 - **Models Used**:
   - Decision Trees